Since the Supreme Court's historic 1973 decision in Roe v. Wade,

 - sometimes without any restrictions.

-To explore the case against abortion rights, the Pew Forum
+To explore the case for abortion rights, the Pew Forum

 David Masci, Senior Research Fellow, Pew Forum on Religion & Public Life